 Severe local swelling of the skin might indicate a case of angioedema.
 The condition mainly affects the arms and legs but can also affect the face and the genital area.

 Table of contents:

 Our skin is made up of three layers: epidermis, dermis and hypodermis (or subcutaneous layer).
 Angioedema – also known as Quincke’s oedema or angioneurotic oedema – means accumulations of fluid in the subcutaneous tissue that lead to swelling.
-Two basic forms of angioedema can be distinguished: mast cell-mediated and bradykinin-mediated angioedema, the latter being less common.
+Two basic forms of angioedema can be distinguished: Mast cell-mediated or more rarely bradykinin-mediated angioedema.

 Causes and forms

 Most cases of angioedema that occur spontaneously are mast-cell-mediated (also known as mast cell mediator mediated).
 Mast cells are defence cells of the immune system and are found under the skin, in mucous membranes, near blood and lymph vessels and in the organs.
 They secrete messenger substances that strengthen the body's immune response.
 One of these messenger substances is histamine, which increases vessel permeability.
 With this increase in permeability, blood plasma enters the tissue, resulting in accumulations of fluid.
 These manifest as swellings under the skin (angioedema) or as wheals on the skin surface (urticaria).
 Mast cells may be activated by allergic reactions, viral and bacterial infection, medication and even stress.

 Bradykinin is a tissue hormone that increases vessel permeability.
 C1-inhibitor normally regulates the formation of bradykinin.
 If C1-inhibitor is not available in sufficient quantities, is deficient or too much is consumed, the result is an excess of bradykinin.
 This also happens when medication blocks the degradation of bradykinin.
 Due to this excess, more fluid passes from the blood vessels into the surrounding tissues, resulting in angioedema.